coriocactus/claudia.vim/README.md

 - Streaming responses
 - Stop responses with Escape key
 - Customizable API configurations
-- WIP: Context caching for fast and efficient API usage
+- Context caching for fast and efficient API usage
-- WIP: Provide context via remote file contents
+- WIP: Provide context via remote file contents (curl)
-- WIP: Show exact tokens of context
+- WIP: Show exact tokens of current context
+- WIP: Place cursor at position 1 of the line below the end of response
-- TODO: Trim trailing whitespace from responses
+- WIP: Trim trailing whitespace from responses
+- WIP: Wrap text, but not code
 - TODO: Support for other APIs (probably DeepSeek first, most similar API)
 - TODO: DEMO mp4 and DEMO md